AlbertMorera/naturalette/README.md

 # naturalette
 The naturalette package offers color palettes based on the colors of some of the world's most iconic natural spaces and parks.

-[naturalette] offers a set of functions available for use in ggplot2
+"naturalette" offers a set of functions available for use in ggplot2

 ***